Safety in the Workplace

-Safety of your employees and your facility is a major concern and James G. Parker Insurance Associates is positioned to be your partner in ensuring your employees receive adequate safety training.
+The safety of your employees and facility is a major concern.
+James G Parker Insurance Associates is positioned to be your partner in ensuring your employees receive adequate safety training.

-Health care workers face a number of serious safety and health hazards.
-They include bloodborne pathogens and biological hazards, potential chemical and drug exposures, waste anesthetic gas exposures, respiratory hazards, ergonomic hazards from lifting and repetitive tasks, laser hazards, workplace violence, hazards associated with laboratories, and radioactive material and x-ray hazards.
+Healthcare workers face a number of serious safety and health hazards.
+Hazards include bloodborne pathogens and biological hazards, potential chemical and drug exposures, waste anesthetic gas exposures, respiratory hazards, ergonomic hazards from lifting and repetitive tasks, laser hazards, workplace violence, hazards associated with laboratories, and radioactive material and x-ray hazards.

-Some of the potential chemical exposures include formaldehyde, used for preservation of specimens for pathology; ethylene oxide, glutaraldehyde, and paracetic acid used for sterilization; and numerous other chemicals used in healthcare laboratories.
+Some potential chemical exposures include formaldehyde, used for preservation of specimens for pathology, ethylene oxide, glutaraldehyde, and peracetic acid used for sterilization, and numerous other chemicals used in healthcare laboratories.

 Feasible controls are available to address hazards within this industry.
-Our team of Safety Consultants are available to work with you in developing a well-executed safety plan and provide the support needed to protect your employees from work related injuries.
+Our team of safety consultants is available to work with you in developing a well-executed safety plan and provide the support needed to protect your employees from work-related injuries.

 Industry Specific Safety Programs (English & Spanish):

 - Accident Investigation